 Aim to spend less than you earn

-Having a positive cash flow each (or most) months is the first step in being able to get ahead financially.
-If you find you’re struggling to do this, it could help to look at your budget over the past weeks or months, and consider if there are any expenses you can reduce.
-If this isn’t possible, then it may be worth looking into any ways you can earn extra income.
+Having a positive cash flow each is the first step in being able to get ahead financially.
+If you find you’re struggling to do this, it could help to look at your budget and consider if there are any expenses you can reduce or any ways you can earn extra income.

 Consider paying off any debt quickly

-If you owe money— whether to a financial institution, or family or friends—it may help your financial situation if you prioritise paying it off.
+If you owe money it may help your financial situation if you prioritise paying it off.
 You could consider starting with the debts that are costing you the most in interest charges, whether from a bank or other financial institution, or consolidating your debt if you owe money to different providers.

-In the future, it may be worth considering where you could avoid going into debt as well, whether it’s through limiting your credit card use, or trying to use your savings when possible.
+In the future, it may be worth considering where you could avoid going into debt, whether it’s through limiting your credit card use, or using your savings when possible.

-If you have some savings already, consider how you can make this work better for you.
-One quick win you could look into may be shifting your savings to a high-interest savings account or term deposit, so you can earn more interest on your money over time.
+If you have some savings already, research how you can make this work better for you.
+Consider shifting your savings to a high-interest savings account or term deposit, so you can earn more interest on your money over time.

 Plan for the future

-When it comes to money, the more you think ahead, the more you can plan and budget for the future.
+When it comes to money, it helps to plan and budget for the future.
 For instance, buying a car, going on holiday and moving into a new apartment all within a six-month period could be very taxing financially.
-However, if you spread those things out, set yourself goals and break them down, over a longer period of time they might all be doable.
+But if you spread these out over a longer period of time they might be possible.